Pratham16112002/logseq/pages/Design Patterns.md

 	-
 - ## Builder Factory Pattern
 	- Creational design pattern that lets you construct complex objects step by step.
-	- Allows you to produce different type and representations of an object using the same
+	- Allows you to produce different type and representations of an object using the same construction code.
+	-